risingwavelabs/risingwave-docs-legacy/cloud/develop-overview.md

  <card
  style={{height: "87%"}}
  title="Integrations"
  content="See how RisingWave Database can integrate with your existing data stack.
-Vote your favorite data tools and streaming services to help us prioritize the integration development." url="https://www.risingwave.dev/docs/current/rw-integration-summary/" />
+Vote for your favorite data tools and streaming services to help us prioritize the integration development." url="https://www.risingwave.dev/docs/current/rw-integration-summary/" />